Listen to Dave Grohl and Inara George duet on new ‘Sex in Cars’

 “As the pandemic hit and it became very clear that live music would not resume for many, many months, I immediately thought of Sweet Relief, not only because they help so many musicians, but also because they help everyone in the music industry.”

-The Foo Fighter singer said he “jumped at the chance” to duet with George.
+The Foo Fighters singer said he “jumped at the chance” to duet with George.

 “Having been such a massive fan of Inara for years, it’s always such an incredible honor to work with her, whether on Foo Fighters music or for the Bird and the Bee,” he said.
 “Her voice is timeless, so pure and real.
 So I jumped at the chance to duet with her on this song.
 It was a dream come true!
 And for a great cause: Musicians coming together to support each other in difficult times, working to keep the music alive.”